SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part5-how-the-internet-works.md

 The page's HTML nodes set out the page structure, the CSS is "painted" in and the each node in the DOM-tree is "hydrated" with the JavaScript, this is the task of the rendering engine.

 However, this is not the only way the rendering engine can render pages.
-A quick way is to by-pass servers by using Application Programming Interfaces (APIs).
+A quick way is to by-pass servers by using application programming interfaces (APIs).
 Web-APIs, can use pre-configured and pre-rendered pages giving the browser engine less work to do.
 These pre-configured pages render faster.

 The hosting service Netifly, we are using for this project, performs this pre-rendering or pre-parsing of these files, before the file is actually transferred to the URL where it is hosted.